antzGames/Easy-Web-Loader/README.md

 ```
 ### Progress Bar color

-You can change the background color of the progress, modify this section in
+You can change the `accent-color` of the progress, modify this section in
 the Custom HTML Shell:

 ```html